richardwebber/wb-assess-1-repo/src/wb-assess-1.md

 **_String_**

 ```
 A string is a datatype that stores a group of charecters who are associated by pointers in memory.
+A string can be as simple as a single charecter or word.
+It can also be groups of words/ charecters.
+"3" = string 3 = number.
+Depending on how you write you variables, the compiler will either treat it as a string or a number.
+Numbers can't be treated as strings and viseversa.
 ```

 **_Number_**